 - 1. Explain the relationship between innovation and competitive performance and assess the business 'conditions' for innovation - 2.
 Critically analyse the internal and external drivers and impact of change on projects and the organisational system at large. - 3.
 Interpret the different ways people respond to change and develop strategies to gain commitment and build stakeholder engagement. - 4.
-Select and effectively apply appropriate change models, tools and techniques in planning and implementing change.
-5. Evaluate and test a range of creativity, innovation and critical thinking tools - 5.
-Evaluate and test a range of creativity, innovation and critical thinking tools. - 6.
-Create an environment that fosters innovation. - 7.
+Select and effectively apply appropriate change and innovation models, tools and techniques in planning and implementing change. - 5.
 Test their own personal effectiveness in leading and managing change.